SidharthMudgil/competitive-programming/OOPS.md

 ```

 ### Association
-> Represents the general relationship between 2 or more classes, It may be one-to-one, one-to-many, etc. For example in the below code there is one to one relationship between user and address that user lives in address.
+> Represents the general relationship between 2 or more classes, It may be one-to-one, one-to-many, etc. For example, in the code below, there is a one-to-one relationship between the user.
+The user lives at the address.
 ```
 class Address {}
 class User(name: String, address: Address) {}
 ```

 ### Aggregation
-> It is a weak form of association in which an object contains reference to another object, but the reference object exists independently.
+> It is a weak form of association in which an object contains a reference to another object, but the reference object exists independently.
 For example in the code below we can see that both objects are independent and if I delete the tv object the remote object will be still there.
 ```
 class Remote
 class TV(remote: Remote)